 The Small Business Status (SBS) is a special tax scheme designed for Individual Entrepreneurs (IEs), registered in Georgia.
 It allows for those IEs to apply for the SBS and change their income taxes from 20% on net profit, to 1% on gross turnover.
 For many freelancers/solopreneurs this leads to huge tax savings.
-Not all IEs qualify, so read more below on if you will.
+Not all IEs qualify, so read more below to determine if you will.
 ExpatHub can assist with both your IE registration and/or SBS registration (for those who qualify).

 * Consult with our tax advisors for exceptions.
 Other VAT exemptions also apply.